rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 all the available options.

-This article describes a basic installation of a MySQL database server on Ubuntu Linux.
+This article describes a basic installation of a MySQL database server on the Ubuntu operating system.
 You might need to install other packages to let applications use MySQL, like extensions for PHP.
 Check your application documentation for details.

 ### Install MySQL

-Install the MySQL server by using the Ubuntu package manager:
+Install the MySQL server by using the Ubuntu operating system package manager:

     sudo apt-get update
     sudo apt-get install mysql-server

 The installer installs MySQL and all dependencies.

 If the secure installation utility does not launch automatically after the installation completes, enter the following command:

     sudo mysql_secure_installation utility

 This utility prompts you to define the mysql root password